Drexel’s Joseph R. Lynch Observatory

 Calling All Stargazers

-Utilizing a Meade LX200GPS Telescope with Schmidt-Cassegrain 16-inch Optics, attendees can marvel at a bevy of celestial objects that range from planets to nebulae to star clusters and comets.
+Using a Meade LX200GPS Telescope with Schmidt-Cassegrain 16-inch Optics, attendees can marvel at a bevy of celestial objects that range from planets to nebulae to star clusters and comets.
 The 16-inch Meade Schmidt-Cassegrain telescope’s mirror makes it the largest in Philadelphia; for comparison, the Franklin Institute’s Joel N. Bloom Observatory has an 8” Schmidt-Cassegrain.
-The Lynch Observatory is used as a learning and training tool for Drexel students and a way to connect our larger community with astronomy.

 Directions